bk138/gromit-mpx/README.md

 	"red fixed Marker" = "red Pen" (minsize=10 maxsize=10);

-You can also draw lines that end in an arrow head.
-For this you have to specify `arrowsize`.
-This is a factor relative to the width of the line.
+You can also draw lines that start and/or end in an arrow head.
+For this you have to specify `arrowsize` and optionally `arrowtype`.
+`arrowsize` is a factor relative to the width of the line.
 For reasonable arrowheads start with 1.
+`arrowtype` can take `start`, `end` or `double` and defaults to `end` when `arrowsize` is specified and no `arrowtype` given.

     "blue Pen" = "blue Arrow" (arrowsize=2);